PierreBeucher/novops/README.md

 A platform agnostic secret aggregator for CI and development environments.

+## Features

+- Load secrets and config as file or environment variables in most shells
+- Integrate with various secret providers: Hashicorp Vault, AWS, BitWarden...
+- Manage multiple environments
+- Integrate with CI to help reduce drift between CI and local environment

 ## Usage

-Novops will load configs and secrets defined in config (`.novops.yml` by default) as environment variable and files.
+Novops load configs and secrets defined in `.novops.yml` to use them as file and/or environment variables.

-## Simple example
+### Simple example

 Consider example `.novops.yml`